pritishsingh4/chrome/README.md

 ## Privacy & Security

 - Your API key is stored locally in your browser
-- No data is sent to third parties except OpenAI for processing
+- No data is sent to third parties except Google for processing
 - Page content is only analyzed when you actively use the assistant
 - All communication is encrypted via HTTPS